microsoft/vscode-docs/docs/python/editing.md

 ### Formatter-specific settings

 The following settings apply to the individual formatters.
 The Python extension looks in the current `pythonPath` for the formatter.
 To use a formatter in another location, specify that location in the appropriate custom path setting.
+The `pip install` commands may require elevation.

 | Formatter | Install steps | Arguments setting<br/>(python.formatting.) | Custom path setting<br/>(python.formatting.) |
 | --- | --- | --- | --- |